You are at - Jotaro's Blog / Footsteps / YummY! / Chinese Food / Kemaman Good Home-Style Food @ Tong Cheng Restaurant

 With big chunks of chicken fried together with bitter gourd that were actually bitter (these days many of the bitter gourd hardly taste bitter at all), this was a good dish.
 The slightly thicker gravy was also very nice, with a tinge of bitterness seeping into it.

 A dish that should not be missed, one which reminded me of my mother-in-law's good cooking.
 Pre-fried tofu is cooked in a gravy full of mixed vegetables (cauliflower, carrots, lotus root, mushrooms) and embellished with long cuts of spring onions.
 And inside were a treasure of small cuts of roast pork, with their crusty skin soaking up the gravy to become nicely bitey.

 Some green vegetables simply stir-fried with cuts on onions.
 The gravy had some anchovy base.

 Sweet & Sour Pork.

-Another of our favourites, with the pork coated in batter before being deep-fried and then stir-fried with cuts of cucumber, tomatoes and cucumbers in a tomato puree gravy.
+Another of our favorites, with the pork coated in batter before being deep-fried and then stir-fried with cuts of cucumber, tomatoes and cucumbers in a tomato puree gravy.
 Lovely!

 Stir Fried Kai Lan.